GeerkeLab/eTOX-ALLIES/README.md

     >> ./installer.sh -s

 This will install all Python dependencies in a Python virtual environment from the Python package repository (pip).
+Please note that the packages installed via pip need the python development headers installed (python-dev)

 ### Configuration